2024

 April

-SAMPEL Group at the MSI Research Exhition
+SAMPEL Group wins poster presentations the MSI Research Exhition

 Jonathan's poster won the grand prize in the life science category of the exhibition.
 PH and Steven's poster were runner-ups in the physical science category and received the finalist travel award.

-PH and Steven presents their work on machine learning in nucleation at the 2024 Peter O. Stahl Advanced Design Forum, hosted by the Department of Chemical Engineering and Materials Science at Medtronics.
+PH and Steven presented their work on machine learning in nucleation at the 2024 Peter O. Stahl Advanced Design Forum, hosted by the Department of Chemical Engineering and Materials Science at Medtronics.
 Their poster won the first place in the poster competition.

 Salman gets a supplementary travel award!